EngineerSmith/Export-TextureAtlas/README.md

 # Export-TextureAtlas (ETA)
-Extends the [Runtime-TextureAtlas library](https://github.com/EngineerSmith/Runtime-TextureAtlas) and allows it to be exported as file.
-This library does not cover code to handle an exported atlas, as the export can be customized through the template argument into different file type syntax and is not tired to Love2d.
-[Love2d](https://love2d.org/) is stil required to use this tool however.
+Extends the [Runtime-TextureAtlas library](https://github.com/EngineerSmith/Runtime-TextureAtlas) and allows it to be exported as a file.
+This library does not cover code to handle an exported atlas, as the export can be customized through the template argument into different file type syntax and is not tied to Love2d.
+[Love2d](https://love2d.org/) is still required to use this tool.

 This tool can be fused similarly to any other love project.
-Follow these [instrutions](https://love2d.org/wiki/Game_Distribution) for your platform.
+Follow these [instructions](https://love2d.org/wiki/Game_Distribution) for your platform.
 Note, all arguments will work the same, but `love . <args>`/`love <ETA dir> <args>` will become `fused.exe <args>`, etc.
 ## Clone
 `git clone https://github.com/EngineerSmith/Export-TextureAtlas --recurse-submodules`
 ## Example use